 Although we implemented the effect of more cognitive control as a lower speed of word processing relative to picture processing, we make no claims on the exact mechanism.
 Besides actual slower perceptual processing, another possibility could be that more cognitive control results in active inhibition of the undesired response.
-However, similar to our current implementation this would result in less competition, and our results would not differ.
+However, similar to our current implementation this would

+Figure 4: The activation dynamics in RACE/A. result in less competition, and our results would not differ.